 Figure 4.
-Simultaneous fit as a function of the relaxation period $\Delta$ of the signal integrals of hydrides and H2 derived from the experimental data of Fig. 3, to determine the longitudinal magnetization decay rate (black circles), hydrides dissociation rate (red squares), p-H2 association rate (green diamonds) and longitudinal spin order decay rate (blue triangles) in the asymmetric complex [Ir(IMes)(H)2(IQ)(mtz)2]Cl.
+Simultaneous fit as a function of the relaxation period $\Delta$ of the signal integrals of hydrides and $H_2$ derived from the experimental data of Fig. 3 to determine the longitudinal magnetization decay rate (black circles), hydride dissociation rate (red squares), p- $H_2$ association rate (green diamonds) and longitudinal spin order decay rate (blue triangles) in the asymmetric complex $[Ir(IMes)(H)2(IQ)(mtz)2]Cl$ .
 The values of the hydrogen dissociation and association rate constants and the hydrogen/hydrides' relaxation rates are indicated.
 The experimental data and the fitting curves have been rescaled to the same number of scans for this plot.

-As previously stated, the values of hydrogen dissociation/association rates reflect a multi-step process and, therefore, a detailed knowledge of the kinetic mechanism is necessary for their interpretation.
-However, the value of 0.78 s-1 here determined for the hydrogen dissociation rate constant indicates a relatively long lifetime of the [Ir(IMes)(H)2(IQ)(mtz)2]+ asymmetric complex.
-This time stability seems to be a common feature of asymmetric complexes involving mtz as co-substrate, a positive aspect for PHIP chemosensing applications in complex mixture analysis, in which high-resolution 2D NMR spectra are necessary to resolve highly crowded regions.
-Thanks to the stability of these mtz complexes, we have been able to acquire well-resolved signals of low concentrated metabolites in urine extracts, using 2D PHIP-NMR spectra with evolution times exceeding 500 ms (Sellies et al., 2019).
-However, it should be mentioned that such high-resolution comes at the cost of lower PHIP enhancements, due to a reduced $p-H_2$ refreshment rate.
+PHIP chemosensing applications in complex mixture analysis, in which high-resolution 2D NMR spectra are necessary to resolve highly crowded regions.
+Thanks to the stability of these mtz complexes, we have been able to acquire well-resolved signals of low-concentrated metabolites in urine extracts, using 2D PHIP-NMR spectra with evolution times exceeding 500 ms (Sellies et al., 2019).
+However, it should be mentioned that such high resolution comes at the cost of lower PHIP enhancements, due to a reduced p-H2 refreshment rate.
 Therefore, a different co-substrate should be favored if maximal sensitivity is required.